-Task Device A Device B Modify the Install action set of the latest published version to create a sandbox and then publish the sandbox.
-The actions in the Install action set of the latest published version of the bundle, which has the local version identifier set to 5, are executed on the device.
-The actions in the Install action set of the latest published version of the bundle, which has the local version identifier set to 5, are executed on the device.
-Starting value of the local version identifier: 4 New value of the local version identifier: 5 Modify a property of bundle other than the Install action set of the latest published version to create a sandbox and then publish the sandbox.
-The actions in the Install action set of the latest published version of the bundle, which has the local version identifier set to 4, are executed on the device.
+Task Device A Device B Modify the Install action set of the latest published version to create a sandbox and then publish the sandbox. of the latest published version of the bundle, which has the local version identifier set to 5, are The actions in the Install action set of the latest published version of the bundle, which has the local version identifier set to 5, are executed on the device.
+Starting value of the local version identifier: 4 New value of the local version identifier: 5 Modify a property of bundle other than the Install action set of the latest published version to create a sandbox and then publish the sandbox. of the latest published version of the bundle, which has the local version identifier set to 4, are executed on the device.
 Because the version of the previously run Install action set on the device is the same as the value of the local version identifier, the Install action set does not run on the device.
 Starting value of the local version identifier: 4 New value of the local version identifier: 4